pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

-# App Context API for Objective- SDK
+# App Context API for Objective-C SDK (Objects section)

-App Context (Objects v2) provides serverless storage for user and channel metadata and their memberships.
-Events are emitted on set/update/remove.
-To upgrade from Objects v1, see the migration guide.
+App Context (formerly Objects v2) provides serverless storage for user/channel metadata and membership associations.
+Object events fire on set/update/remove; re-setting identical data does not trigger events.

+---

 ## User

 ### Get metadata for all users

-Returns a paginated list of UUID metadata.
+Returns a paginated list of UUID metadata objects, optionally including custom/status/type fields and total count.

+##### Required keyset configuration
+To get all channel and user metadata, uncheck **Disallow Get All Channel Metadata** and **Disallow Get All User Metadata** in **App Context** for your keyset in the [Admin Portal](https://admin.pubnub.com).

 #### Method(s)

+To `Get All UUID Metadata` you can use the following method(s) in the Objective-C SDK:

 ```
 `1- (void)allUUIDMetadataWithRequest:(PNFetchAllUUIDMetadataRequest *)request